BardouilleMhea/mheab/index.markdown

 </style>

-## Mhea Bardouille: HIS115- Course Blog
+## Create Caribbean RTC Internship Portfolio Page

  Why, hello there!
 My name is [Mhea Bardouille](/mheab/about), and I am a soon-to-be graduate of [Dominica State College (DSC)](https://dsc.edu.dm/), where I majored in Accounting and Information Technology.
 During my tenure at DSC I enrolled in [HIS 115: Digital Humanities](https://www.createcaribbean.org/his115/) as part of my internship at [Create Caribbean Research Institute](https://createcaribbean.org/create/).
 Through this course and program my appreciation for research has expeditiously increased as I acquired new skills and learned technical tools to analyze and visualize my research findings.